 On UNI-DTE and NNI interfaces, the MAX issues Status Enquiries that check the state of the other end of PVC segments on the interface.
 If a DLCI becomes inactive, and the profile configuring its nailed interface specifies a backup connection, the MAX uses the backup connection to provide an alternate route to the other end.
-For an introduction to backup interfaces, see "Backup interfaces for nailed connections" on page 2-31.

-In the sample profiles that follow, the primary interface is a Frame Relay DLCI interface defined in a profile named fp7, and the backup interface is another DLCI interface defined in a profile named pvc.
+In the sample profiles that follow, the primary interface is a Frame Relay DLCI interface defined in a profile named $f{\rm P}7$ , and the backup interface is another DLCI interface defined in a profile named pvc.
 In this example, the remote IP address of the primary and the backup connection are different.